-If you have difficulty swallowing food or liquids you may have a medical condition called dysphagia.
-If you are experiencing dysphagia, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan and to exclude a serious illness or condition such as esophageal cancer or other causes.
-There are many potential causes of dysphagia which will require a thorough evaluation.
+If you have difficulty swallowing food or liquids, you may have a medical condition called dysphagia.
+If you are experiencing dysphagia, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan to exclude a serious illness or condition such as esophageal cancer or other causes.
+There are many potential causes of dysphagia that will require a thorough evaluation.

 ”